 A quorum is necessary to hold a valid meeting.
 The presence at the meeting, in person or by proxy, of the holders of a majority of our outstanding common stock on the record date will constitute a quorum for our meeting.
 Broker non-votes and proxies received but marked as abstentions will be included as present for purposes of establishing a quorum.
 A broker non-vote occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power for the particular matter and has not received voting instructions from the beneficial owner.
-We expect that nominees will not have discretionary authority for Items 1 (Election of Directors) and 3 (Approval of Executive Compensation) and will have discretionary authority for Item 2 (Ratification of Independent Registered Public Accounting Firm).
+We expect that nominees will not have discretionary authority for Items 1 (Election of Directors), 3 (Approval of Executive Compensation), and 4 (Frequency of the Vote on Executive Compensation) and will have discretionary authority for Item 2 (Ratification of Independent Registered Public Accounting Firm).